DrDaveTurner/HPC-User/episodes/performance-concepts.md

 This conceptual view of what the computer is doing is all we really need to be aware of when we are starting to writing programs.
-But when those programs start taking too long to run on a desktop computer then we need to understand what the computer is doing in more depth so we can make sure that the code is running optimally.
+But when those programs start taking too long to run on a personal computer then we need to understand what the computer is doing in more depth so we can make sure that the code is running optimally.
 Computers are internally quite complex, so fully understanding how code can be